 Born Karol Wojtyla on May 18, 1920, in Wadowice, Poland, he studied poetry and drama at the University of Kraków.
 During World War II he worked in a stone quarry and in a chemical factory while preparing for the priesthood.
 Ordained in 1946, he earned a doctorate in theology at Rome's Angelicum Institute in 1948.
+There was the major differences.
 Until he became auxiliary bishop of Kraków in 1958, he was a university chaplain and taught ethics at Kraków and Lublin.
 His philosophical approach, which integrated the methods and insights of phenomenology with Thomistic philosophy, owed much to the 20th-century German thinker Max Scheler.

 In 1964 Wojtyla became archbishop of Kraków and in 1967 a cardinal.
 An active participant in the Second Vatican Council, he also represented Poland in five international bishops' synods between 1967 and 1977.